-Name: Type of Hours: Does coursewo Name of Sem Qrt Total number of hours in Area ork address areas of gender & ethnicity?
-Degree: School: School: Strip: (must be at least 27).
-Y N Date of Evaluation: School: Area of COAMFTE Standard Curriculum BYU COAMFTE Required # of Courses Courses Student will need to take at BYU (before beginning PhD courses) Hours student will need to take at BYU to fulfill requirement I. Theoretical Foundations MFT 630 Foundations of Family Systems MFT 650 Foundations of Marital Therapy From other: Need to take at BYU: II.
+Area of COAMFTE Standard Curriculum BYU COAMFTE Required # of Courses Courses Student will need to take at BYU (before beginning PhD courses) Hours student will need to take at BYU to fulfill requirement I. Theoretical Foundations MFT 630 Foundations of Family Systems MFT 650 Foundations of Marital Therapy From other: Need to take at BYU: II.
 Clinical Practice MFT 645 Treatment of Human Sexual Dev.t MFT 649 Addictions & Violence in Families MFT 651 Psychopathology in Family Therapy MFT 652 Marital & Ind.
 Psychotherapy MFT 653 Family & Multigen.
 Psychotherapy From other: Need to take at BYU: III.
 Individual Development & Family Relations MFT 654 Issues of Gender & Eth. in MFT MFHD 663 Ind. & Family Over Life Course From other: Need to take at BYU: IV.
 Professional Identity and Ethics MFT 656 Ethical, Legal, & Pro.
 Issues From other: Need to take at BYU: V. Research MFT 695R Research Methods for MFT STAT 511 Statistical Methods for Research MFT 699R Master's Thesis From other: Need to take at BYU: VI.
-Additional Learning Elective (1 course) From other: Need to take at BYU: VII Supervised Clinical Practice 500 client contact hours 100 supervision hours Number of supervision hours, & relationship therapy as determined acceptable by Advisory Chai Total # of hours to be completed at BYU (COAMFTE requirements): hoursr. (in accordance with all
+Additional Learning Elective (1 course) From other: Need to take at BYU: VII Supervised Clinical Practice 500 client contact hours 100 supervision hours Number of supervision hours hours r. (in accordance with all

-^{}PhD students with an MS from non-accredited programs will have their hours of supervision and experience evaluated by their Advisory Chair.
+\\PhD students with an MS from non-accredited programs will have their hours of supervision and experience evaluated by their Advisory Chair.
 Those hours that are acceptable for licensure or Clinical Membership will be accepted by the program towards the requirement of 500 hours in the MS program.
 Students will accumulate additional hours to complete the 500 contact hours.